DanielArrudas/Estudos-PHP/README.md

 # PHP Procedural Learning Repository

-This repository was created to document everything I learn about procedural PHP.
+This branch was created to document everything I learn about procedural PHP.

 ---